edwardcrichton/dbdrivers/README.md

 dbdrivers
 =========

 A java package that will return a jdbc connector given a database name, or a driver name and some parameters.
 Currently, knows about 55 connectors.
+Please do add more to the file jdbcdrivers.txt .

 Example